dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 > Note: Every fixed point of $X$ is trivially a closed orbit.

+Basic Questions:

+- Does every/any vector field on a smooth manifold $M$ admit a closed orbit?
-Question: does every vector field on
+  - Corollary: does every/any vector field on $M$ admit a fixed point/zero?
+-

 Remark:
 The orbit of a Hamiltonian flow is contained in a single level set.